gridclub/How-To/README.md

 ## How to add to this repo :

 Make a new file per topic.
 The file should start with a description of what needs to be accomplished and then how it has been done.
+If you have access to this repo, you can even add the file from within github.
+No need to pull & push.

-Then, drop a link here to that file.
+When done, drop a link to that file here.

 ## HOW-TO Table